RED FLAG # 1

 HIGHER-RISK SECTORS

-- Food and drink sector
+• Food and beverage sector

 Questions for Leaders